 Prototypes serve to make the selected ideas tangible.
 It should not be perfect, but fast and easy to understand.

 It’s desirable that they be repeatedly discarded, changed, and optimized during the process.
 And the less effort put into a prototype, the easier it is to give it up.
 So, during this stage it’s important to make as many mistakes as possible, as early as possible, in order to learn and gain insights for the feasibility of potential solutions.

 Prototypes are something tactile.
 The use of building bricks, Lego, scissors, glue, paper, role-playing – everything is allowed.
 The selected location prototyping should be equipped with sufficient material and designed accordingly.

-In this experimenting phase, the prototypes may be shared and tested within the team itself to receive as much feedback as possible – to improve and adapt it before moving to the test phase.
+In this design thinking experimenting phase, the prototypes may be shared and tested within the team itself to receive as much feedback as possible – to improve and adapt it before moving to the test phase.